colinwcrowley/multiregeneration-tutorial/example-pages/twisted-cubic/twisted-cubic.md

 ```
 This file contains the multidegrees of the defining equations, as well
 as additional options.
 For example, `verbose=1` tells
-multiregeneration.py to display a progress update...
+multiregeneration.py to display a progress update.

 #### bertiniInput_variables
 ```c